ifreddyrondon/bastion/README.md

 - `ProfilerRoutePrefix(prefix string)` set the prefix path for the profile router.

-### EnableProfiler
+### DisableProfiler

-Boolean flag to enable the profiler subrouter in production mode.
+Boolean flag to disable the profiler subrouter.

-- `EnableProfiler()` turn on profiler subrouter.
+- `DisableProfiler()` turn off profiler subrouter.

 ### Mode